NagyD/SDLPoP/doc/Readme.txt

 LICENSE
 =======

-This program is open source under the GNU General Public License terms, see gpl-3.0.txt.
+This program is open source under the GNU General Public License terms, see gpl-3.0.txt and src/GPLv3.h.

 USAGE
 =====